kuntzd99/u2_lab_react_router/README.md

 ## Requirements

 - You must have a page to display when your app loads.
 The `url` for this component should be `/`.
 - You must have a page to display all games.
-The `url` for this component should be `/games`.
+The `url` for this component should be `games`.
 - You must have a page to display all genres.
-The `url` for this component should be `/genres`.
+The `url` for this component should be `genres`.
 - You must have a page to display the details about a game.
-The `url` for this component should be `/games/:game_id`.
+The `url` for this component should be `games/:game_id`.
 - **Your app must be styled**

 ## Instructions